Ready to Invest in Social Media Software? Comparing Social Media Tools

 Is White Labeling Available?

 Sometimes.
 Again, with accounts on the lower end of the price spectrum, it’s not included.
 Even at a mid-level account, such as Nuvi’s cheapest package at $600/month, white labeling does not come standard.
 It costs an extra $300 a month.
-Quintly and Simply Measured don’t offer white labeling at all.
+Quintly doesn’t offer white labeling at all.

 I recently presented this research at SocialPro 2016 in Seattle.
 If you’re into slide decks instead of articles, feel free to enjoy this one.